HumanSignal/label-studio/docs/source/guide/index.md

 ### Running from source

-If you want to use nighty builds, consider to download using Git and run Label Studio locally from source:
+If you want to use nighty builds, or extend the functionality, consider to download the source code using Git and run Label Studio locally:

 ```bash
 git clone https://github.com/heartexlabs/label-studio.git